 For more information on how these diagnostic tests are performed, please visit radiologyinfo.org.

 Beauregard Health System is excited to offer Genius 3D Mammography exams, developed by Hologic, Inc., a worldwide leader in women's health.
 Utilizing advanced breast tomosynthesis technology, Genius exams are clinically proven to significantly increase the detection of breast cancers while decreasing the number of women asked to return for additional testing.
+An order from a physician is required before scheduling a mammogram.

 The first mammogram should be done between ages 35 to 40, and every year after 40.
 Some insurances will not allow a patient to have a screening mammogram until the age of 40.
 Mammograms can be done earlier than recommended depending on family history of breast cancer.
 This usually depends on whether the patient's mother has been diagnosed with breast cancer.
 Patients at risk that are younger than the age recommended can have a breast ultrasound performed instead of a mammogram.
 All of these factors need to be discussed with your doctor, in order to determine the best option.